blankenshipg17/ISPel-content-web-applications/web-apps/URL_and_HTML/file2/index.md

 ## <font color=red>Question</font>:
 * Why don’t we use IP directly?
   * Because it is hard to remember…
-* Also, not enough IP addresses: It is often case that one web server will handle sites on the same IPv4 address (different ports).
+* It is often case that multiple web server components (e.g. login, data visualization,...) will handle sites on the same IPv4 address with different ports.
 * DNS attack:
   * <https://searchsecurity.techtarget.com/definition/DNS-attack>
 * However, sometimes, you need to use IP instead of URL: